vaimalaviya1233/Linkora/README.md

 - Import and export data easily.
 - Auto-recognize link images and titles.
 - Add folders to your **_Panels_** for instant home screen access.
-- Localization supported via a central localization server, also written in Ktor.
+- Localization supported via a central localization server.
 The server code can be found [here](https://github.com/LinkoraApp/LinkoraLocalizationServer).
+- Sync data with a [self-hostable server](https://github.com/LinkoraApp/sync-server)

 ## Screenshots